Components

 - State Management: Uses a dedicated State Machine to track the drone's lifecycle.

-- Telemetry Provider: Publishes real-time GPS, battery, and health data to AWS IoT Core.
+- Telemetry Provider: Publishes real-time GPS, battery, health, and AI detections to AWS IoT Core.

 - Video Streamer: Manages GStreamer pipelines to encode camera data and stream it via WebRTC.